tommay/spudoku-android/README.md

 Next it removes colors from the solution in sets of positions that will leave the requested layout.
 Each time it removes a set it solves the resulting puzzle and if there is still exactly one solution it iterates to try removing more colors.
+It does this until it reaches a point where removing any more colors would create a puzzle with multiple solutions.

 To make puzzles of a particular difficulty it tries to solve the resulting puzzle with a particular set of heuristics.
 If the puzzle